 Fiehler said schools should abolish “group think” and instead teach students to think for themselves.

-Students should be taught Lincoln was assassinated over his beliefs that slavery should be abolished, and how and why slaves were freed.
+Students should be taught Lincoln was assassinated over his belief that slavery should be abolished and how and why slaves were freed in the United States.

 “If we’re going to teach history, we shouldn’t start at today and create our own,” she said.
 “We definitely can’t erase history because once you start erasing history, you start erasing yourself.”

-The American education system should restore civics classes and place more emphasis on trade schools because not all students need, want, or can afford a university degree, she suggested.
-She would like to see the return of shop and home economics classes to teach students a broader range of basic and practical life skills.
+The U.S. education system should restore civics classes and place more emphasis on trade schools, because not all students need, want, or can afford a university degree, she suggested.
+She would also like to see the return of shop and home economics classes to teach students a broader range of basic and practical life skills.

 Fiehler was so frustrated with the local school district that she ran for the school board in 2020, and although she was defeated, she said the experience was an eye-opener.

 “I ran just as a parent.
 I didn’t know what I was going up against.
 I went up against the teachers’ union.
 During my campaign, I started realizing just how deep the teachers’ union is involved in politics,” she said.
 “They did anything they could to keep a parent off the school board.
 It opened Pandora’s Box for me.”